-Planes: Internal flights are based on economy class, with reputable airlines.
+Air: Internal flights are based on economy class, with reputable airlines.
+Pre-flight seat allocation is not available on international and internal flight sectors .

-Trains: This trip involves 2 day journeys in AC class cars - refer to your Travel Guide's TRANSPORT section for more information.
-Getting on and off the trains in India can be quite disordered and amusing as passengers will start boarding well before people have finished getting off!
-If your group is disembarking at a stop that is not the end of the line, the train will only stop for 10 minutes and you must have your luggage ready and by your side a few minutes before the train pulls into the station
+Trains: Getting on and off the trains in India can be quite disordered and amusing as passengers will start boarding well before people have finished getting off!
+If your group is disembarking at a stop that is not the end of the line, the train will only stop for 10 minutes and you must have your luggage ready and by your side a few minutes before the train pulls into the station.